-Examples of non-crashworthy devices that need to be avoided are provided below as they may result in significant damage/injury upon collision include 3⁄4" plywood sign covers, "Christmas tree" sign stands made with 2x4s, angle iron tripods, and concrete-filled wheel sign bases:
+Examples below of non-crashworthy devices that shall not be used unless behind barriers as they may result in significant damage/injury upon collision.
+These are often contractor manufactured sign stands made with common construction materials like wood, angle iron, or more creative designs.